Hey, Ma (Bon Iver song): Production and release

 "Hey Ma" was written and produced by frontman Justin Vernon with producers Brad Cook and BJ Burton.
 The track was also produced by frequent collaborator Chris Messina.
 In a segment with Apple Music, Vernon said about the process of creating the song:

 In his contribution to the track, Jake Luppen of indie rock band Hippo Campus revealed that producer Ryan Olson asked him to help contributing on the track.
 "I was at his space one night, and after a few beers, he just had me play guitar on a bunch of tracks of his that he was working on, and one of them happened to be 'Hey Ma.'
 I had heard it earlier from BJ [Burton], and he obviously did the final mix, so BJ was the one who kept it in there, but I tracked it with Ryan," he added.

 The song was written based on Vernon's childhood recollections and relation to his mother.
 Milan Polk of Vulture described the song was about "a reminder to 'call your ma'."
 Sean Lang of Consequence of Sound commented the chorus was about that "he has what he always wanted, yet contentment eludes him, and, wrapped up in the busyness of what his life has become, he knows he ought to call home."

 The song was debuted live during their set at Bonnaroo Music Festival 2018.
 The studio version of the track was played following their headline set at All Points East music festival on June 2, 2019.
-The video was ended with the band's new website icommai.com, contained graphics similar to the track's lyrics video.
+The video was ended with the band's new website icommai.com, containing graphics similar to the track's lyrics video.
 According to the All Points East press release, the tracks would appear on the then-upcoming album, i, i.